 In conclusion, exploring public sector bank education loan options opens the door to affordable education financing backed by government schemes and trusted banks.
 With competitive interest rates, broad expense coverage, flexible repayment plans, and government subsidies, these loans make it possible for millions of students to realise their educational ambitions at home and abroad.

-For students seeking quicker digital approvals, loans up to INR 50 lakh with zero collateral requirements, and flexible repayment terms, Propelld offers an alternative lending option designed for ease and accessibility.
+For students seeking quicker digital approvals, loans up to INR 1 crore for studying abroad and up to INR 40 lakh for domestic studies with zero collateral requirements, and flexible repayment terms, Propelld offers an alternative lending option designed for ease and accessibility.
 Propelld simplifies the loan process through technology, enabling students to focus on their goals without financial hurdles.

 Start your academic journey on the right foot.
-Take the next step today!
 Apply with Propelld today!